The 55+ Powerhouse: Tapping into the Wealthiest Wellness Market

 The Wealthiest Consumers Are Over 55 and Growing Fast

-The 55+ demographic is the wealthiest consumer class, holding nearly 70% of U.S. household wealth, approximately $114 trillion, as of 2023.
+The 55+ demographic is the wealthiest consumer class, holding approximately 73% of U.S. household wealth, roughly $97.3–108 trillion, as of 2023.

 This group prioritizes quality of life, seeking wellness products like health supplements, fitness programs, and nutrition-focused solutions.